Introduction to Machine Learning: Non-diffeomorphic models and variational autoencoders

 The derivatives in this system can be computed from those of $g, \mu$ and $S$ (typically involving back-propagation) and the expression of the derivatives of the determinant and inverse of a matrix provided in \cref{eq:det.der,eq:inv.der}.

-The computation can be simplified if one assumes that $f_Z$ is the p.d.f. of a standard Gaussian, i.e., $f_Z = \phi_\CN(\cdot;0, \Id[p])$.
-Indeed, in that case, the integral in \cref{eq:em.var}, which is, using the current notation
+The computations can be simplified if one assumes that $f_Z$ is the p.d.f. of a standard Gaussian, i.e., $f_Z = \phi_\CN(\cdot;0, \Id[q])$.
+Indeed, in that case, the integral in \cref{eq:em.var}, which is, using the current notation,

 can be partially computed.
-For any two $p$-dimensional Gaussian p.d.f.'s, one has
+For any two $q$-dimensional Gaussian p.d.f.'s, one has

 As a consequence, \cref{eq:var.vae} becomes

 where $\myE_w$ denotes the expectation for the random variable $(X,Z)$ where $X$ follows a uniform distribution over training data and the conditional distribution of $Z$ given $X=x$ is $\CN(\mu(x,w)\,,\,S(x,w)^2)$.